Kurt Cobain: Death

 Multiple times in the previous months Cobain had called the Seattle Post-Intelligencer, wanting to speak to its film critic, William Arnold.
 Arnold was the author of Shadowland, a 1978 book on the psychiatric commitment of Frances Farmer which Cobain had read in high school and was the source of his identification with the actress.
-Gillian Gaar maintains that one of Cobain’s last songs, Frances Farmer Will Have Her Revenge on Seattle, is essentially a musical adaptation of Shadowland.
+Gillian Gaar maintains that one of Cobain’s last songs, "Frances Farmer Will Have Her Revenge on Seattle", is essentially a musical adaptation of Shadowland.

 Only vaguely aware of who Cobain was, and put off by the rambling messages he left, Arnold did not return his calls.
 Sometime in late March Cobain tried once again to connect with the author, unsuccessfully.
 What he wanted to talk about, and why he felt such urgency about it, remains a mystery.
 In a later column, Arnold expressed profound regret for avoiding Cobain and speculated that he probably felt he was reliving Farmer’s tragedy and was just reaching out to someone who might understand what he was going through.

 On the evening of April 1, 1994, Cobain escaped the facility and flew to Seattle.
 On the flight, he sat near Duff McKagan of Guns N' Roses.
 Despite Cobain's animosity towards Guns N' Roses, Cobain "seemed happy" to see McKagan.
-McKagan later said that he knew from "all of my instincts that something was wrong".
+McKagan later said that he knew from "all of [his] instincts that something was wrong".
 Most of Cobain's friends and family were unaware of his whereabouts.
 On April 6, amid rumors of Nirvana breaking up, the band pulled out of the 1994 Lollapalooza festival.